What is lactose intolerance?

 First of all, lactose must be clearly distinguished from lactase.
 Lactose is a sugar, whereas lactase is an enzyme.

-More precisely, lactose is the milk sugar.
+To be more precise, lactose is the milk sugar.
 It is a "complex" sugar that can only be properly digested if it is broken down into the two simple sugars glucose and galactose.
 To do this, our bodies need an enzyme called lactase.
 This enzyme is produced in the small intestine so that when we eat products containing lactose, it can be assimilated by the digestive tract.

 What is the action of lactase on lactose?